TUM-DSE/morphos/README.md

 ## Running the Benchmarks

-You can run the benchmarks:
+After completing all of the above, you can run the benchmarks:

 ```
 # localhost doesn't support Interface.VPP (vhost-user):